-03 Oct Eye Test for Children
+03 Oct Eye test for Children (Pre-school and School-going)

 Eye Test for Children

 In an effort to address the lengthy waiting list through the HSE.
 We are setting up a dedicated children’s eye clinics in both our Hanover Quay D.2 and Roselawn D.15 branches.

 Different regions throughout the country have different waiting periods.
 But 18 months is not an unusual period to be waiting to be called for an eye test for children.
 Unfortunately with children time is critical, as the development of their sight is a rapidly advancing process.